 - During its active time, the Sampson Naval Training Station (on Seneca Lake) was the country's second largest Naval Training Station -- processing 411,429 recruits between October 1942 and August 1945.

-- Ganondagan of Victor is the only State Historic Site in New York State dedicated to Native American History.
+- Ganondagan of Victor is the only State Historic Site in New York State dedicated to a Native American Theme.
 Seneca Arts and Culture Center opened in the fall 2015.

 - Just across the county line, into Seneca County, is the largest population of White Deer in the world located at the former Seneca Army Depot.

 - Hill Cumorah (Ontario County) and nearby Palmyra are celebrated as the birthplace of the Church of Jesus Christ of Latter-day Saints.

 - Phelps, NY is the home of a unique architectural facility – a two story brick outhouse.